mafifafm/pxt-microbit/docs/test/courses/csintro/algorithms/activity.md

 * Remove (delete) any other blocks that you may have dragged into the coding workspace as you were experimenting and building your program.

 ## Save and download
-Now that your code is running just fine in the simulator, is commented, and your coding window is ‘clean’, save your program, download it to your micro:bit, and enjoy!
+Now that your code is running just fine in the simulator, is commented, and your coding window is ‘clean’, save your program, download it to your Ragga, and enjoy!

 Here is the complete program: